• Skip to primary navigation

 Step 4-8 of making rolo brownies.

-• Make sure all of your ingredients are at room temperature before starting the recipe.
+• Make sure all your ingredients are at room temperature before you start.

-• I always place my brownies in the fridge to set after baking.
-It makes cutting them easier and also helps create their fudgy texture.
+• Refrigerate the brownies after baking to set them-this makes them easier to cut and enhances their fudgy texture.

 🍴 Serving suggestions